How to Apply | FAQs | Grant-writing Advice | Apply

 - The Rooftop Filmmakers Watertower Feature Film Grant is intended to support the fair wages of cast and crew working on the film.
 We are particularly interested in allowing a film to pay an individual who will make a crucial impact on the film, such as augmenting the cast, or bringing in a vital crew member the production couldn’t otherwise afford.
 The grant should not be used for equipment, services or overhead.
 In your application, under “How will you make use of the selected grants,” please make a clear and compelling case for how you will utilize this cash to fulfill the intended purpose of the grant.

 - At a minimum, The Eastern Effects Equipment Grant provides their Three-Ton City Lighting Truck Package (vehicle not included) to your film for 30 days.
 Additionally, any equipment that you require that is not included in this package can be submitted to Eastern Effects, and Eastern Effects will determine which additions and substitutions can be included in the grant package.
 Any additional items beyond this will have to be paid for a-la-carte at no more than the normal market rate.
-The package is subject to availability, but the further in advance you know your shooting dates, the more likely it will be that you can the equipment at the time you need.
+The package is subject to availability, but the further in advance you know your shooting dates, the more likely it will be that you can get the equipment at the time you need.
 The package must be picked up in Brooklyn, NY, but can be used anywhere.

 - The Edgeworx Post-Production Grant will provide 1-2 weeks of post services to one feature-length film.
 Edgeworx areas of expertise include motion graphic design, animation, VFX, editorial and finishing, and you can read more about their work here.
 Previous grants have done titles and graphics, image cleanup and removals, compositing and special effects.
 Edgeworx is based in upstate New York, but work can be done remotely.

 - The Parabolic Sound Mix Feature Film Grant will provide a full sound package valued at $25,000, which includes: sound editorial, mix services with a 5.1 and stereo mix to be provided after.
-Parabolic will have 8 weeks after turnover to perform all sound editing design mix and review.
+Parabolic will have 8 weeks after turnover to perform all sound editing design mix and review.In order to ensure a smooth process from turnover to mix, the Grantee must provide a locked version of film and audio sound rolls.

 What’s the best way to answer the question, “Tell us about the film you are making – what is the plot, what will we see on screen?

 We do not want teasers, cliffhangers, mysteries, open-ended questions, etc. We want to know what happens.
 The sort of synopsis which takes us right up to the point where the story makes its decisive turns is great for press releases but not right when you’re seeking funding.
-Although Rooftop’s role in getting this film made may be relatively small, in many ways we are like producers, and we want to know exactly what we’re getting.
-So tell us point by point what happens in your whole story.

 What’s the best way to answer the question, “Tell us about the film you are making — what is your artistic vision, what is the significance of the film?”